-On a recent research trip to Salavan in southern Laos, while I was writing BACK, my Vietnam War/Backpacker crossover novel, I went out early one morning heading to the Sekong river, when I passed the above local villager on her way to the market.
+On a recent BACK-related research trip to Salavan in southern Laos, I went out early one morning heading to the Sekong river, which formed part of the Ho Chi Minh Trail.
+On the way, I passed a local villager on her way to the local market.
 It wasn’t until she’d passed by that I realised she had a live bird flapping on her back.

-I quickly took the above photo and thought nothing of it until I recently came to review my photos and realised she’s carrying not a domesticated fowl like a hen (or chicken, as they’re called in Thailand), but a wild bird, possibly a hornbill.
+I quickly took the above photo and thought nothing of it until I recently came to review my photos and realised she’s carrying not a domesticated fowl like a hen, but a wild bird, probably a hornbill caught in the jungle.

-I saw a lot of unusual wild animals, both dead and alive, for sale in the markets of Laos, so nothing would surprise me, but I wonder if anyone can identify it from my poor-quality photo?
+I saw a lot of unusual wild animals, both dead and alive, for sale in the markets of Laos, so nothing would surprise me.

 Snakes were another food and market staple in southern Laos, some very big ones too.

-I shot this very short (30 second) video of snakes in sacks in Salavan and Sekong markets (I’ve taken the sound off as I talk shit over the top of them to the stall owners while I video their live wares!)
+I shot this very short (30 second) video of snakes in sacks in Salavan and Sekong markets (I’ve taken the sound off as I talk rubbish over the top of them to the stall owners while I video their live wares.)